Motley Fool Stock Advisor Review: Is It Worth the Money?

 To recap this Stock Advisor review:

 - The service is $99 for new members.
-This isn't expensive for this type of product, but you will want to have at least a few thousand dollars to invest and be able to make regular deposits to your brokerage each month to invest in new stock picks.
+This isn't expensive for this type of product, but you will want to have at least a few thousand dollars to invest and be able to make regular deposits to your brokerage each month to invest in new stock recs.

 - Don't expect this to be a perfectly smooth ride.
 As the team's investing philosophy makes clear, the stock market is volatile, and your investments may go down for long periods of time.
 If you aren't comfortable with that risk, this probably isn't the service for you.